ferrindsouza/PartyRock_TaskScheduler/README.md

    - Test with sample inputs and refine the design.
    - Publish and share the application.

-Note: Link to my app: [title](https://partyrock.aws/u/ferrindsouza/0wWbBEX7R/Highland-Time-Harmony%3A-Catholic-Productivity-Planner)
+*Note: Link to my app: [PartyRock_TaskScheduler](https://partyrock.aws/u/ferrindsouza/0wWbBEX7R/Highland-Time-Harmony%3A-Catholic-Productivity-Planner)*